Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/09_Compare_Tests_in_Dynatrace/README.md

 # Compare Builds in Dynatrace

-In this lab you'll learn how to leverage Dynatrace to identify the difference between two performance tests.
+In this lab you'll learn how to leverage Dynatrace to identify the difference between three performance tests.
 Literally, a couple of clicks can tell you the reason why one build was slower compared to another one.

 ## Step 1: Open Dynatrace from Jenkins Pipeline
 1. In the Performance Signature for a selected **failed build**, click on **open in Dynatrace**.
 (This opens the correct timeframe.)